Pressure builds on schools to reopen during pandemic

 Emily VanDerhoff, a first-grade teacher in Fairfax County, Virginia, and a union official, was scheduled to be vaccinated last Friday.
 But she and others saw their appointments canceled when the vaccine supply ran low.

 The Fairfax County superintendent has unveiled a tentative plan for students to start returning on Feb.
-16, but the union says 8 in 10 teachers lack confidence in the plan and less than 10% feel safe to return.
+16, but the union says less than 10% of teachers feel it is safe to return.

 “Even once we’re all vaccinated, it’s still going to take having lower community spread for people to feel safe and for it to be safer to have students in the schools,” VanDerhoff said.

 Kunzelman reported from College Park, Maryland.
-Associated Press reporters Bryan Anderson, David Pitt, Holly Ramer, Jeffrey Collins and Jocelyn Gecker contributed to this report.
+Associated Press reporters Bryan Anderson, David Pitt, Sophia Tareen, Don Babwin, Jeffrey Collins and Jocelyn Gecker contributed to this report.